RanggaBS/Auto-Input-Switch/API.md

 ### `GetEventManager()`

-Returns the instance of `EventManager` used by AutoInputSwitch.
+Returns the instance of `EventManager` used by `AutoInputSwitch`.
 This is useful for adding or removing event listeners.

 ```lua
 local eventManager = AUTO_INPUT_SWITCH.API.GetEventManager()